apache/hudi/docs/_posts/2020-11-11-hudi-indexing-mechanisms.md

 point lookups.
 This would avoid any current limitations around reading bloom filters/ranges from the base files themselves, to perform the lookup. (see
 [RFC-15](https://cwiki.apache.org/confluence/display/HUDI/RFC+-+15%3A+HUDI+File+Listing+and+Query+Planning+Improvements?src=contextnavpagetreemode) for the general design)

-## Workload: Duplicated records in event tables
+## Workload: De-Duplication in event tables

 Event Streaming is everywhere.
 Events coming from Apache Kafka or similar message bus are typically 10-100x the size of fact tables and often treat "time" (event's arrival time/processing time) as a first class citizen.
 For eg, IoT event stream, click stream data, ad impressions etc. Inserts and updates only span the last few partitions as these are mostly append only data.